ESG Questionnaire Response - Ninety One

 Sustainability and Stewardship report

-The includes progress on integration across the investment teams over the year, engagement details, advocacy work, voting data, case studies and market trends and is published annually covering the previous year to 31 March.
+The outlines how the firm integrates sustainability into investing, advocates for positive systemic change, and reduces its own environmental footprint to help build a more sustainable future, including integration highlights, engagement details, advocacy work, voting data, case studies and market trends.
+The report is published annually covering the previous year to 31 March.

 PRI Transparency and Assessment reports

-As a signatory, it is mandatory to report annually on our responsible investment practices through the PRI Transparency report.
+As a signatory, we report on our responsible investment practices through the PRI Transparency report.
 Our latest PRI reports can be found on our website via the following link:

 Ninety One formally pledged its support for the TCFD in September 2018 and this report sets out how we disclose our exposure to and management of climate risk, using the TCFD framework.
-Our TCFD report can be found within our (pages 38-51)
+In 2025, we also incorporated our disclosures to to the TNFD.
+Our TCFD and TNFD report can be found within our (pages 38-51)

 Online voting disclosure